North Acton: BBC

 The BBC has been associated with North Acton for many decades, with its main television rehearsal studios and its costume collection located in North Acton for many years in the late 20th century, adjacent to the railway station.
-There is a short and easy journey of just two stops on the Central line to reach White City and the BBC Television Centre there.
+There is a short and easy journey of just two stops on the Central line to reach White City and the Television Centre (TVC) there.
 Many famous actors and producers have utilised the rehearsal studios, and North Acton public house 'The Castle' opposite, where actors frequently gathered for lunch and refreshments.
 Following a decision by the BBC to relocate services, the rehearsal studios have closed, and the Television Centre itself also closed in 2013.
 The costume collection building has closed and been demolished with a new tower block of student accommodation (for the University of the Arts) opening on the site late in 2012.
 The student block has been named "The Costume Store" in tribute to the former BBC activity on the site.

 The last remaining BBC facility in North Acton today is the "BBC Park Western" studios and office block, located on Kendall Avenue, beside the Central line, midway between North Acton and West Acton tube stations.
 Once the headquarters of the BBC TV Outside Broadcasting Department, half the site has now been sold and redeveloped, with the remaining BBC Park Western used as the operating base, standing set, and production offices for popular television series Silent Witness, much of which is filmed around Acton and Park Royal.